mydana/CircuitPython_DMX_Transmitter/docs/glossary.rst

 * Start bit - a low bit (space) that ends a mark, and indicates that a byte of data will follow. all DMX start bits are 4 microseconds long, and are implemeted in the machine code.

+* Start code - the first byte of data in a DMX512 packet.
+The start code determines the data type of a packet.
+This libary implements the "NULL START" code (defined in the DMX512 standard) that indicates the packet is dimmer and other lighting equipment data values.

 * State machine - the hardware that formats the DMX data into serial data for sending down the wire.